nuelcyber/Azure-Container-Registry-Azure-Kubernetes-Service-Deployment-and-Security-/README.md

 2. The image is built and securely pushed to Azure Container Registry.
 3. An AKS cluster is deployed in the East US region.
 4. The AKS managed identity is granted:
-   - `AcrPull` role on ACR
+   - AcrPull role on ACR
-   - `Contributor` role on the cluster virtual network
+   - Contributor role on the cluster virtual network
 5. An external Kubernetes service is deployed and exposed publicly.
 6. An internal Kubernetes service is deployed with private access only.
 7. Connectivity and security controls are validated.

----

 # Lab Objectives Achieved

 - Deploy Azure Container Registry
-- Build and push container images using Azure CLI
+- Build and push container images
 - Deploy Azure Kubernetes Service cluster
 - Implement RBAC between AKS and ACR
 - Deploy and validate: